Bharati Krishna Tirtha: Initiation into Sannyasa

 After Venkataraman's eight-year practice and study of Vedanta, he was initiated into sannyasa, in the Tirtha sub-order of the Dashanami Sampradaya, in Varanasi by Jagadguru Shankaracharya (IAST: Jagadguru Śaṅkarācārya) Swami Trivikrama Tirtha (IAST: Svāmī Trivikrāma Tīrtha) of Dwarka Sharada Peetham in Dwarka on July 4, 1919, receiving the name "Swami Bharatikrishna Tirtha".

 Shankaracharya of Govardhana Matha

 The Sankaracarya of Govardhana Math, Swami Madhusudhana Tirtha, was in failing health and was greatly impressed with Bharatikrishna.
 Madhusudana requested Bharatikrishna to succeed him at Govardhana Matha.
 Bharatikrishna declined the offer.
 In 1925, however, Madhusudhana's health worsened and Bharatikrishna was compelled to accept the Govardhana gaddi (chair).
 In 1925, Bharatikrishna assumed the pontificate of Govardhana Math.
 He installed Swami Swarupananda Saraswati as the new Sankaracarya of Dwarka Sharada Peetham.

 Politics

-In 1921, Bharatikrishna was one of the seven arrested in what became known as the "Karachi case".
+In 1921, Bharatikrishna was one of the seven people arrested in what became known as the "Karachi case".
 Mohammad Ali Jouhar, Shaukat Ali, Saifuddin Kitchlew, Maulana Hussain Ahmed, Pir Ghulam Mujaddid, Maulana Nisar Ahmed, and Bharatikrishna were charged with preaching in favor of a fatwa issued by the Muslim religious heads of India advocating all Muslims to not cooperate with the government.
-While Bharatikrishna was eventually acquitted, the others were sentenced to two years imprisonment.
+While Bharatikrishna was eventually acquitted, the other six, who were all Muslim, were sentenced to two years imprisonment.